- Promote awareness of the need for continued and increased use of the Hudson Bay Route and the Port of Churchill.

 The “On-to-the-Bay” Association was formed in 1924 to demand completion of the Hudson Bay Railway and Port of Churchill in the interests of the people of western Canada.
 On-to-the-Bay’s successor, the Hudson Bay Route Association (HBRA), continues to play a vital educational and promotional role today in support of the Churchill Transportation Corridor.

-All told, the Association has been lobbying governments and influencing transportation policy on behalf of prairie communities for over eighty years.
+All told, the Association has been lobbying governments and influencing transportation policy on behalf of prairie communities for over ninety years.

 Anita Parlow's Remarks